Drawing, Design for Radio and Phonograph Cabinet

 This is a Drawing.
-It was overseen (as design director) by Donald Deskey and from the office of Donald Deskey Associates.
-It is dated mid- 20th century and we acquired it in 1988.
+It was from the office of Donald Deskey Associates and Donald Deskey.
+We acquired it in 1988.
 Its medium is graphite on tracing paper.
 It is a part of the Drawings, Prints, and Graphic Design department.

 This cabinet design encases a phonograph, radio, and speakers, illustrating the centrality of radios to modern American homes.
 The high gloss of black lacquer and bold grain of Macassar ebony distinguish its simple forms.
 Deskey often used these contrasting materials, notably in a multipurpose cabinet for the "Room of the Future" at Chicago’s 1933 Century of Progress exhibition.

 This object was donated by Donald Deskey.